North West Slope Trawl Fishery

 141 days; 2,868 trawl-hours

 12 days (9%)

 14 days (6.4%)

 North West Slope Trawl Fishery and Western Deepwater Trawl Fishery: statement of management arrangements (AFMA 2012)

-Fishery statistics are provided by fishing season, unless otherwise indicated.
-Fishing season is 1 July–30 June.
-Real-value statistics are
+a Fishery statistics are provided by fishing season, unless otherwise indicated.
+Fishing season is 1 July – 30 June.
+Value statistics are by financial year.

 6.2 Biological status

 Scampi (Metanephrops australiensis, M. boschmai and M. velutinus)

 Line drawing: FAO